 - Takeaway 6: Treat creative performance data as audience research.
 When a 'segment A' creative outperforms 'segment B' by 2x on ROAS, that's not just a creative insight.
 It's a product-market fit signal.
 Feed these findings back into your ASO, onboarding flows, and retention strategy.
 According to RevenueCat's State of Subscription Apps 2024, the top-decile subscription apps by revenue growth invest in cross-functional loops between UA data and product decisions.

 - Takeaway 7: Refresh segment creatives every 2-3 weeks, but rotate within segments, not across them.
 According to Meta's documentation on ad fatigue and delivery, creative relevance scores degrade as frequency rises, and Meta's algorithm will deprioritize fatigued assets.
-Based on RocketShip HQ client data (comparing creative half-life, defined as time to 50% CPA degradation, across 1,200+ creatives launched in 2023 versus 2025), creative fatigue sets in 15-25% faster in 2025, likely due to increased ad load and competing advertisers on the platform.
+We've observed that creative fatigue appears to be setting in faster in 2025 than in prior years, likely due to increased ad load and competing advertisers on the platform.
 Maintain your winning segments but introduce new executions (different creators, different hooks, different formats) to keep them fresh.
 Our breakdown of which ad formats work best for install campaigns helps identify which format rotations to prioritize.

 Creative-as-targeting is not a hack or a workaround.
 It is the foundational UA strategy for the post-ATT era.
 The advertisers who master psychographic segmentation through creative design will compound their advantage over time, because every campaign generates richer audience intelligence that informs the next round of creatives.
 According to State of App Marketing 2025, global app install ad spend reached $65 billion in 2025, with remarketing driving 30% of non-gaming app conversions, up from 23% in 2023.